 Good safety tips for your child:

-Keep emergency numbers saved to your phone.
-Make sure your mobile is charged before you go out.
+Keep emergency numbers saved to your child’s phone.
+Advise them to charge their mobile before they go out.

-Don’t carry a lot of cash on you.
+Don’t allow them to carry a lot of cash.

-If you’re going out alone in the evening, let a friend know where you’re going and when you expect to be back.
-Don’t walk alone at night and check what the safest way is.
-If you can, try to travel with friends.
+If they’re going out alone in the evening, tell them to let a friend know where they’re going and when they expect to be back.
+Advise them not to walk alone at night and check what the safest way is.
+If possible, try to travel with friends.

-Keep important documents and your passport locked in a safe in your room.
+Keep important documents and passport locked away somewhere safe.